Rules have constantly evolved for Short Sales, as the Banks are getting stronger they are getting tougher on the home owners.

-Short Sale transactions can be confusing if you are not sure how to proceed through the steps.
-Here are some frequently asked questions when it comes to Short Sales.
+Short Sale transactions can be confusing most of the home owners are not sure how to proceed.
+Here are few frequently asked questions when it comes to Short Sales, I will guide you in the right direction to find a solution for your particular situation.

 Q. I’ve missed a few mortgage payments.
 Am I at risk?